ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-as we feci now, and their lives were as
-active as our own.
-They passed away
-like a vapor, while Nature wore the same
-aspect of beauty as when her Creator com­
-manded her to be.
-The heavens shall
-be as bright over our graves as they now
-are around our paths.
-The world shall
-have the same attractions for our offspring
 yet unborn, that she had once for our
 ehiloron Yet a hgtfe while all this will
 be stihed, and we shall be at rest Our